danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_personal_portfolio.md

 ### Instruction

 1. You can design and build your portfolio using any tools and techniques that you like, as long as it's made using HTML and CSS (no CMSs, databases, etc.).
-2. Your portfolio needs to include information about you, a way to display projects you've completed and a section for learning journal entries.
+2. Your portfolio needs to include information about you and a way to display projects you've completed.
 3. As you work, push your modifications to your github repository. __When you're done, post a link to your project in #general__.

 ### Grading Rubric